 Debunking The Top Misconceptions About Progressive Web App Disadvantages

-If you bounce around the web researching progressive web applications you most likely will or have stumbled across an article or three pontificating disadvantages or drawbacks of Progressive Web Apps.
+If you bounce around the web researching progressive web applications you most likely will or have stumbled across an article or three pontificating disadvantages, limitations or drawbacks of Progressive Web Apps.

 Hopefully this has not scared you away from this great technology.
 Progressive web apps are designed to allow your business to deliver a great user experience or make your employees more productive doing their day to day work.